borisdayma/docs/docs/frameworks/fastai.md

 ## Overview

-If you are using fast.ai, we have a callback that can do automatic logging.
+If you are using fast.ai, we have a callback that can do automatic logging and save your model.

 ```
 from wandb.fastai import WandbCallback